rajrohith/spark-native-yarn/README.md

  * _executing your code directly from the IDE (Eclipse and/or IntelliJ)_
  * _transparent classpath management_
  * _seamless and simplified integration with mini-cluster environment_
- * _ability to use breakpoints in SPARK code to facilitate debugging when using mini-cluster_
+ * _ability to place breakpoints in SPARK code to facilitate debugging when using mini-cluster (see InJvmContainerExecutor provided with [mini-dec-cluster](https://github.com/hortonworks/mini-dev-cluster)_

 At the moment of writing, STARK is dependent on modifications to SPARK code described int [SPARK-3561](https://issues.apache.org/jira/browse/SPARK-3561).
 This means that to use it, one must have a custom build of Spark which incorporates pending [GitHub Pull Request](https://github.com/apache/spark/pull/2422).